 Stress is something that is coped with, but not eliminated.
 When you learn how to decompress from a stressful day, your life improves.
-Here are a variety of ways in which you can decompress after a stressful day.
+Here are a variety of tips so you can decompress after a stressful day at work.

 When life begins eating at you, you need to escape.
 Walking is a fantastic way in which you can do this.
 Not only does walking put distance between you and your stress, but it also allows you to think about your stress and put it into perspective.

 Getting your mind off stress is important.
 Reading allows you to focus on something other than your stress.
 By jumping into a novel, you let your brain focus on the story, and you let the stress dissipate.
 If you don’t like reading novels, you can always read news articles or something similar in length.

 Sometimes stress causes you to lose sleep.
 When this occurs, your body won’t react well — you need to get your sleep.
 If you find you aren’t getting enough sleep, take a short nap.
 You’ll be surprised at what a little shut-eye can do for you.

 Sometimes, it all gets to be too much.
 Everything feels like it’s piling on top of you.
 A great way to de-stress is to take a day off from work.
 Don’t make it a habit, but doing this sparingly gives your mind a rest from the routine and stress of your work life.

 5. Get Outside

 Sunlight helps with depression, and sometimes stress stems from place and circumstances you may not know you’re going through.
 You could be depressed and not want to admit it.
 Either way, getting outside and walking can help you cope with stress.